You've Been Admitted -- Congratulations!

 - If you are an adult first-time freshman aged 23 or older, or are transferring from another institution, please consider attending one of the Transfer, Transient and Adult Freshmen Orientation sessions, also available in both Fall and Spring and Summer semesters.

-- If you plan to live on campus, contact Housing and Dining to apply for housing.
+- If you plan to live on campus, contact Housing to apply for housing.

 The Financial Aid priority admission deadline is May 1.
 Contact the University Office of Financial Aid for applications, and check your Jag Mail regularly once you’re submitted your application.

 The USA Admissions Office can assist you with other needed admissions materials, including immunization records, a Jag Number and Email account, a student ID, and placement exams.

 In order to register for classes, you must meet with an academic advisor.